unb-faas/orama/README.md

 ### 1. Lambda calculator
 ![lambdacalc](../../blob/main/diagrams/usecases/orama-usecase-lambdacalc.drawio.png)
+In this use case one AWS lambda function is provisioned.
+This function receives parameters: `a` ,`b` and `operation` and return the result.

 ### 2. Google Cloud Functions calculator
 ![lambdagcfcalc](../../blob/main/diagrams/usecases/orama-usecase-gcfcalc.drawio.png)
+In this use case one AWS lambda function is provisioned.
+This function receives parameters: `a` ,`b` and `operation` and return the result.

 ### 3. Lambda as backend to DynamoDB
 ![lambda2dynamodb](../../blob/main/diagrams/usecases/orama-usecase-lambda2dynamodb.drawio.png)

 In this use case 3 AWS lambda functions are provisioned to interact with a DynamoDB table that is also provisioned together.

  - **POST Function:**
-   - Performs the inclusion of a JSON sent in the body via post.
+   - Performs the inclusion of a JSON sent in the body.

  - **GET function:**
    - Returns all items in DynamoDB segment 0.
 Accepts `segment` and `totalSegments` parameters to move the segment pointer in the DynamoDB table.